-Lower Density Classic Conservation Design 14 Higher Denoity Classic Conservation Design 12 Hybrid Conservation Design Open Space Requirement Approximately 40% of the net developable area as common open space 1: Approximately 50% of the net developable area as common open space.
-Approximately 80% of each lot is retained as a site non- disturbance area.
-Primary Conservation Areas Areas including rip varian buffers, wetlands, slopes exceeding usitive areas, archaeological sites and other Secondary Conservation Areas Areas including ma other features of hig sture forests, seenie views, trails, historie s gh eultural value ites and buildings, and Maximum Net Density l unit per hectare of net developable area. (a) One unit per 0.4 hectares of net developable area where the area groundwater supply; or (e) Where a secondary planning strategy is adopted after August 29, 2006, for a rural growth centre identified in Table 3.2, the allowable density and open space requirements may be varied to that prescribed by the secondary planning strategy.
+Lower Density Classic Conservation Design Higher Density Classic Conservation Design Hybrid Conservation Design Open Space Requirement Approximately 40% of the net developable area as common open space : Approximately 50% of the net developable area as common open space.
+Primary Conservation Areas Areas including rip varian buffers, wetlands, slopes exceeding usitive areas, arehaeological sites and other 30%, and floodplains, areas of high ecological Secondary Conservation Areas Areas including ma other features of hig ture forests, seenie views, trails, historie : zh eultural value. ites and buildings, and Maximum Net Density l unit per heetare of net developable area. (a) One unit per 0.4 heetares of net developable area where the developable area where the development is serviced with a municipal water supply; or (b) One unit per 0.5 heetares of net developable area where the developable area where the development is serviced with a groundwater supply; or (c) Where a secondary planning strategy is adopted after August 29, 2006, for a rural growth centre identified in Table 3.2, the allowable density and open space requirements may be varied to that prescribed by the secondary planning strategy.
 Permitted Residential Uses Single unit and two unit, dwellings.
-Single and two unit dwellings for eenditiens (a), (b), or (e) above.
-Townhouses and low rise multiple unit buildings may be permitted under eenditien (e) Single unit and two- unit dwellings.
+Single and two unit dwellings for conditions (a), (b), or (c) above.
+Townhouses and low rise multiple unit buildings may be permitted under condition (c)

 16 Both Lower and Higher Density Classic Conservation Design developments may be serviced with a shared water and/or waste water system.
 The yields of the Lower Density Classic Conservation design are designed to facilitate onsite servicing subject to the verification of sustainable densities through the required studies and approvals from the Nova Scotia Department of Environment for On site Sewage Disposal.
 17 This form of development may also be serviced by an on site system if there is sufficient area allocated to each house site to meet the Nova Scotia Regulations for On site Sewage Disposal and to prevent any interference between wells as determined through the required Hydrogeological Assessment.
 18 Net Developable area means the gross area of a property excluding riparian buffers and wetlands, bare rock, slopes in excess of 30% and floodplains.